 651-201-6076, Harley Olinske, Supervisor.
 The Fruit, Vegetable & Grain Unit provides inspection and certification of fruits and vegetables, food safety audits of fruit and vegetable growers and handlers, licensing, examination and verification of bonding of grain buyers, grain storage facilities, grain banks and general merchandise warehouse facilities and licensing and verification of bonding for wholesale produce dealers.

-Learn more about the Fruit, Vegetable & Grain Unit
+Learn more about the Fruit & Vegetable Inspection/Audit Program

 218-773-4956, Mike Horken, Acting Supervisor.
 The Potato Inspection Program certifies seed potatoes to meet prescribed standards relating to disease and variety.
 It is advisable to contact the Potato Inspection Unit prior to planting if the applicant is unfamiliar with program requirements.
 The certification program is voluntary.
 For information or assistance, contact Potato Inspection Unit, 312 Fourth Avenue Northeast, East Grand Forks, MN 56721.